Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 For a full list of assignments and due dates, please see the course [schedule][].

 {{% notice info %}}
-This is a 4-credit course, meaning that by federal guidelines, you should be spending about 9 hours per week on this course outside of class.
+This is a 4-credit course, meaning that by federal guidelines, you should be spending 12 hours total per week on this course.
+That means you should be spending 8.25 hours (12 hours - 3.75 hours/week of in-class instruction) on this course per week outside of class.
 {{% /notice %}}

 ## Course Instructor